cbeck88/strict-variant/README.md

 Do you use `boost::variant` or one of the many open-source C++11 implementations of a "tagged union" or variant type in your C++ projects?

+`boost::variant` is a great library.
 I created `strict_variant` in order to address a few things about `boost::variant` that I didn't like.

 - I didn't like that code like this may compile without any warning or error messages: